The details

 testimonials

-It’s never too late to follow your passions.
-At my age I am considered a mature student and the first thing I want to say is it’s never too late to follow your passions.
-I have always had a keen interest in law, this is mostly because when you think about it, there isn’t much in life that isn’t affected by law in one way or another.
-I chose the University of Essex Online, purely by chance, I left secondary education in my first year of Sixth Form so my early grades weren’t as good most people who attend university.
-I am employed full time as the owner of my own company and really can’t afford to take time away to attend a university.
-The University of Essex Online has offered and delivered on flexible learning.
-The course structures are easy to follow, and I can fit my study around both work and family life.
-It is a struggle at times, but nothing worthwhile is ever...
+I’m considered a mature student and the first thing I want to say is it’s never too late to follow your passions.
+I’ve always had a keen interest in law, mostly because when you think about it, there isn’t much in life that isn’t affected by law in one way or another.
+As the owner of a company, I couldn’t afford to take time away to attend university.
+The University of Essex Online offered and delivered on flexible learning, the course structure is easy to follow and I can fit studying around work and family life.
+It’s a struggle at times, but nothing worthwhile is ever easy. <span...

 Read more